mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Test Plan
 =========

 Below is a list of test cases to write.
-Note that some tests are only relevant to certain topologies.
+Note that some tests are only relevant to certain deployments.

 1. When a ``ClientSession`` is first created the ``operationTime`` has no value
         * ``session = client.startSession()``